Notable Representations, Key Contacts

-- in its acquisition via tender offer of Roundy’s, Inc., a grocer and pharmacy operator in the Midwest.
+- in its acquisition via tender offer of Roundy’s, Inc.

-- in its strategic partnership with, and investment in, Lucky’s Market, a specialty grocery store chain focused on natural, organic and locally-grown products.
+- in its strategic partnership with, and investment in, Lucky’s Market.

 - in its formation MGM Growth Properties LLC (MGP), a controlled REIT, and in corporate, real estate and tax aspects of MGP’s $1.05 billion initial public offering.

 - in its $1.175 billion sale of the real property of the Borgata Hotel Casino & Spa in Atlantic City, New Jersey to MGM Growth Properties LLC.
 The sale followed MGM Resorts’ $900 million acquisition of the 50% interest in the Borgata that it did not already own from Boyd Gaming Corporation.